 With better insulins, home testing, and lower-carbohydrate diets, people live longer.
 A study from the University of Pittsburgh, published in 2012, found that people with Type 1 diabetes born after 1965 had a life expectancy of 69 years.
 This compares to a life expectancy at birth of roughly 76 years for men and 81 years for women in the general population in the U.S.

-A new study of about 25,000 people with Type 1 in Scotland found that men with Type 1 diabetes lose about 11 years of life expectancy, and women about 13 years compared to those without the disease.
+A study of about 25,000 people with type 1 in Scotland found that men with type 1 diabetes lose about 11 years of life expectancy, and women about 13 years compared to those without the disease.

 And it is possible to do even better.
-Dr. Richard Bernstein, author of Dr. Bernstein’s Diabetes Solution, was diagnosed with Type 1 at age 12.
-He is now 81 and still working out, practicing medicine, writing books, and looking good.
+Dr. Richard Bernstein, author of Dr. Bernstein’s Diabetes Solution, was diagnosed with type 1 at age 12.
+He is now 85 and still working out, practicing medicine, writing books and looking good.
 He worked very hard to accomplish this, self-testing as many as eight times a day.
 By keeping his glucose in a normal range, he has had an exceptional life, despite all the needle sticks.

 Not just glucose

 Note that many early deaths in diabetes come from heart disease and strokes.
 Living longer with diabetes, then, is not only about reducing glucose, but about taking care of the heart.

 Reducing blood pressure might be as important as controlling glucose when it comes to heart disease and stroke.
 Blood pressure can be treated with many different classes of medications.
 Healthy eating, relaxation and exercise also bring pressure down.
 Stopping smoking should be the highest priority for people with diabetes.
 Smoking raises blood pressure and strains the heart.